All The Times Things Fell Through And I Never Told Anyone

 Applying For A Reality TV Show

 I applied for American Ninja Warrior with a polished video and a “story” that seemed to fit their mode.
 I did not get the call.
 I applied for a Spartan Race show with a group that was basically ear-marked to be picked.
 We put together good application writing what we thought they wanted to hear.
 We didn’t get in.
 I applied for a military special ops show where they wanted to put civilians through two weeks of special ops training.
 I had no business applying and wrote my application filled with my honest doubts, hopes and fears.
-I got multiple call backs and interviews and went through all the background checks.
-As far as I was concerned, I was just waiting for the show to get a 2nd season green light.
+I got multiple call backs and interviews and went through all the background checks with everything but an official green light that I was in.
+As far as I was concerned, I was just waiting for the show to get a 2nd season.
 It didn’t.

 Lessons here?
 Keep trying.
 And don’t try to fool anyone.
 I know there’s the fake-it-til-you-make-it approach to things, but there’s also the honesty-is-the-best-policy approach.
 As with anything, if you start off having to create a deception or trying to be something/someone you are not, it gets harder and harder to keep that persona/perception up.
 It’s easier to just be you.

 Keep trying and doing and then continue to keep trying and doing.
 When my video went viral, it was completely unexpected as were the subsequent opportunities that came with it.
 I definitely took advantage of some of those opportunities and the momentum at first, but became complacent.
 Luckily, I realized this and starting find new streams of opportunities.
 I reached out to companies that I liked.
 I emailed people, blogs, and media outlets to collaborate and find new ways to get exposure.
 This is the not so glamorous side that most people don’t see.
 And as I’ve finally shared, there were many times where things feel through, over and over and over again.
 As much as I see success today, I still see a lot of failure, and that’s what keeps me hungry.